Sea urchin: Feeding and digestion

 The mouth lies in the centre of the oral surface in regular urchins, or towards one end in irregular urchins.
 It is surrounded by lips of softer tissue, with numerous small, embedded bony pieces.
 This area, called the peristome, also includes five pairs of modified tube feet and, in many species, five pairs of gills.
 The jaw apparatus consists of five strong arrow-shaped plates known as pyramids, the ventral surface of each of which has a toothband with a hard tooth pointing towards the centre of the mouth.
 Specialised muscles control the protrusion of the apparatus and the action of the teeth, and the animal can grasp, scrape, pull and tear.
-The structure of the mouth and teeth have been found to be so efficient at grasping and grinding that similar structures have been tested for use in real-world applications.
+The structure of the mouth and teeth have been found to be so efficient at grasping and grinding that similar structures have been tested for use in mechanical applications.

 On the upper surface of the test at the aboral pole is a membrane, the periproct, which surrounds the anus.
 The periproct contains a variable number of hard plates, five of which, the genital plates, contain the gonopores, and one is modified to contain the madreporite, which is used to balance the water vascular system.

 The mouth of most sea urchins is made up of five calcium carbonate teeth or plates, with a fleshy, tongue-like structure within.
 The entire chewing organ is known as Aristotle's lantern from Aristotle's description in his History of Animals (translated by D'Arcy Thompson):

 However, this has recently been proven to be a mistranslation.
 Aristotle's lantern is actually referring to the whole shape of sea urchins, which look like the ancient lamps of Aristotle's time.

 Heart urchins are unusual in not having a lantern.
 Instead, the mouth is surrounded by cilia that pull strings of mucus containing food particles towards a series of grooves around the mouth.

 The lantern, where present, surrounds both the mouth cavity and the pharynx.
 At the top of the lantern, the pharynx opens into the esophagus, which runs back down the outside of the lantern, to join the small intestine and a single caecum.
 The small intestine runs in a full circle around the inside of the test, before joining the large intestine, which completes another circuit in the opposite direction.
 From the large intestine, a rectum ascends towards the anus.
 Despite the names, the small and large intestines of sea urchins are in no way homologous to the similarly named structures in vertebrates.

 Digestion occurs in the intestine, with the caecum producing further digestive enzymes.
 An additional tube, called the siphon, runs beside much of the intestine, opening into it at both ends.
 It may be involved in resorption of water from food.